Meet our 2025 Speakers

 Speaking at

-Panel discussion: The future of AI data governance – How can organisations move from compliance to strategic advantage?
+Fireside Chat: The future of AI data governance – How can organisations move from compliance to strategic advantage?

 Ash Nair